Master of Science in Biomedical Sciences

 • An English proficiency examination score for the TOEFL will be required for admissions if the applicant does not meet the following criteria:

--Completed one full-time academic year in a degree-seeking program at a college/university where English is the language of instruction.
+Completed one full-time academic year in a degree-seeking program at a college/university where English is the language of instruction.
 The institution must be recognized/regionally accredited in the United States or deemed equivalent as part of the credential evaluation.

 -Holds an earned equivalent of an associate degree (or higher) from a college or university where English is the language of instruction.
 The institution must be recognized/regionally accredited in the United States or deemed equivalent as part of the credential evaluation.